Aiven-Labs/app-multimodal-search-CLIP-PostgreSQL/README.md

 python3 -m pip install -r requirements.txt
 ```

-> ![TIP] NSometimes we've seen `clip.load` function fail to download the CLIP model, presumably due to the source server being busy.
+> **Note** Sometimes we've seen `clip.load` function fail to download the CLIP model, presumably due to the source server being busy.
 The code here will use a local copy of the model if it's available.
 To make that local copy:
 >
 >     mkdir models
 >     curl https://openaipublic.azureedge.net/clip/models/40d365715913c9da98579312b702a82c18be219cc2a73407c4526f58eba950af/ViT-B-32.pt --output models/ViT-B-32.pt